-The teenager was the latest victims in Duterte’s violent crackdown — a campaign that has claimed the lives of more than 12,000 people since 2016.
+The teenager was the latest victim in Duterte’s violent crackdown, a campaign that has claimed the lives of more than 12,000 people since 2016.

 Duterte’s weed comments are the latest in a long line of brash claims made by the strongman leader, which were later dismissed as a joke:

 - In September he said his only “sin” had been conducting extrajudicial killings — before a spokesman said the president was simply being “playful.”

 - Back in December 2016, Duterte appeared to confirm what until then had been a rumor: “If you are corrupt, I will fetch you with a helicopter and I will throw you out on the way to Manila.
 I have done that before.
 Why should I not do it again?”
 He later dismissed the claim as the “creative imagination” of a journalist.